jorisboth/Windows-Disk-Performance/README.md

 UnsafeUserParameters=1
 ```

-The discovery rule will use a powershell call to collect all the disks.
+The discovery rule will use a powershell to collect all the disks.
 I've used the filter method in zabbix to get only the actual drives from C: to G:.
-If you have more,
-add them to the filter.
+If you have more, add them to the filter.

 I've tested this on Zabbix 4.4, but it should work as well for older versions.